 Accidents on vessels in the open sea that involve serious or fatal injuries and/or property damage are commonly referred to as offshore accidents.
 The causes of these accidents are without measure—it could be that someone fell on a slippery deck, a piece of equipment failed, or even a fire caused a large explosion.
+Some even involve acts of nature like hurricanes and tropical storms.
 One thing, however, remains constant in almost all of these cases: negligence is almost always the largest contributing factor.

 According to the Health and Safety Executive, there were over 42 major injures that occurred in the 2010/2011 year; this resulted in over 150 workers suffering a serious injury out of over 100,000.
 Beyond this, there were over 100 "over-three-day" injuries; this calculated out to every 400 workers out of every 100,000.

 Maritime accidents are often more devastating than accidents in other occupations.
 This is due to a few factors.
 For starters, many offshore accidents occur a long distance from the nearest aid.
 The lag time between the injury and help arriving creates far worse consequences.
 Another reason is that maritime workers often deal with dangerous machinery in difficult weather, increasing the chances of a truly horrible accident.

 At Arnold & Itkin LLP, we have proven to be steadfast advocates for the rights of maritime injury victims.
 We know how complex these cases can be, but we have the skill you need to properly move through the case as efficiently as possible.
 We have proven to move cases faster than the average firm; not only this, but our geographical location in Texas gives us preferential trial settings.
 We know how to take on big companies and we won't back down.